-The EPiServer CMS Dynamic Content function allows developers to create functionality in code which will then be utilized by an editor working in the HTML editor.
+The dynamic content function in EPiServer allows developers to create functionality in code which will then be utilized by an editor working in the HTML editor.

 Dynamic Content has the following advantages: